Building To Serve You

 International Arrivals Facility

-This program will bring an expanded International Arrivals Facility (IAF) to Seattle-Tacoma International Airport.
+This program will bring an expanded International Arrivals Facility (IAF) to Seattle-Tacoma International Airport (SEA).
 The IAF, the most complex capital development program in the history of the 69-year-old airport, will significantly improve the arrival process for international passengers without adding new gates.
 This facility will focus resources to progress the Port’s Century Agenda strategy of doubling the number of international flights and destinations over 25 years.